Monte Ne: Beaver Lake

 Discussion of damming the White River for flood control began in the 1930s, and the U.S. Army Corps of Engineers held hearings on building a dam in January 1946.
 The new dam would create a lake 50 mi long, and one arm would extend to Monte Ne.
 Work on Beaver Dam began in 1960 as the Corps of Engineers impounded and bought land around the White River.

 It was required that all cemeteries in the proposed flood zone of the lake be relocated to higher ground.
 This included the Harvey tomb, which was concrete and weighed 40 tons.
 The Corps of Engineers contracted with a local house moving company, but their first effort failed.
-Another contractor from with a stronger truck then had to be called in.
+Another contractor with a stronger truck then had to be called in.
 The tomb was placed on the crest of a hill donated by friends of Harvey.
 Today, the tomb sits on private property visible from the Monte Ne boat launch on Beaver Lake.